The Instructor Foundation Course (IFC) is the first step to become a full BSAC Instructor.

 The Practical Instructor Exam (PIE) is a key assessment to becoming an Open Water Instructor (OWI).
 Practical teaching is often regarded as the central skill of teaching diving.

-As Dive Leaders, after attendance on the Instructor Foundation Course (IFC), attendance on the Open Water Instructor Course (OWIC) and passing the Practical Instructor Exam (PIE) and the theory knowledge element of the Theory Exam, they will qualified Practical Instructors and be issued a PI number.
+As Dive Leaders, after attendance on the Instructor Foundation Course (IFC), attendance on the Open Water Instructor Course (OWIC) and passing the Practical Instructor Exam (PIE) and the theory knowledge element of the Theory Exam, they will be qualified as Practical Instructors and be issued a PI number.

 The PIE is for people that would like to teach open water lessons up to Dive Leader.